Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- Ball, at two three-pointers made per game, averages 1.5 less than his over/under on Sunday.
+- Ball, at 2.0 three-pointers made per game, averages 1.5 less than his over/under on Saturday.

 Get Ball gear at Fanatics!